open-education-api/open-education-api.github.io/technical/target-groups/euroteq.md

 ## Agreements on language use

 Some attributes in OOAPI can have multiple values.
-It is receommended that all participants agree on the use of these values.
-This results in an unambiguous list on the frontend.
+It is recommended that all participants agree on the use of these values.
+This results in an unambiguous list on the front end.

 ### level attribute of a course